Simone16math/Final_Project_OOD/FinalProject/src/README.md

 The Observer is responsible for the Order Status being sent to the Customer on the Output Box.

 ## 3. Command

+The Command is responsible for parameterizing objects with operations in which requests are formulated as objects which contain the information desired.

 ## 4. Decorator
+The Decorator is responsible for wrapping the ice cream objects so that it can dynamically add features at runtime.

 ## Requirements

 - Java Development Kit (JDK) 8 or higher
-- imports java.util.ArrayList, java.util.List and java.swing.*;
+- Imports java.util.ArrayList, java.util.List and java.swing.*;

 ## Installation